Integrating classrooms since 1966.

 In addition, each district has a METCO director or coordinator on staff to ensure the success of the METCO participants and their full integration into school life.
 Some districts also provide late bus transportation, allowing students to participate in after-school academic and extracurricular activities.

-Any Boston resident from Kindergarten through 9th grade may apply to be enrolled in METCO.
+Any person of color who is a Boston resident entering Kindergarten through 10th grade may apply to be enrolled in METCO.
 Districts select students with completed applications every year in the order they're received based on the number of slots available in each grade.
+No preference is given based on academic or athletic performance, personal relationships, or student need.